mikastamm/open-webui-homeassistant-addon/open-webui/DOCS.md

 ---

-## Example: Hosting OpenWebUI on a Subdomain with SSL
+## Example Setup: Hosting OpenWebUI on a Subdomain with SSL

 Hosting OpenWebUI on a subdomain allows you to secure your connection with HTTPS.
 In this example, we use the NGINX add-on together with the Let's Encrypt Home Assistant add-on.